DevOpsWithAlii/ansible-zero-to-hero/Introduction_to_Ansible.md

 ---

-## Ansible is popular in DevOps and IT automations for several reasons:
+## Ansible is popular in DevOps and IT Automations for several reasons:

 #### 1. Simplicity
 Ansible uses YAML(Yet Another Markup Language) for its playbooks, which is easy to read and write.
 This reduces the learning curve compared to other configuration management tools.